Jorge Soler Player Props: Marlins vs. Rockies

 Jorge Soler At The Plate

-- Soler leads Miami in total hits (85) this season while batting .244 with 43 extra-base hits.
+- Soler has 86 hits, which is best among Miami hitters this season, while batting .245 with 43 extra-base hits.

-- He ranks 101st in batting average, 52nd in on base percentage, and 18th in slugging among qualifying hitters in MLB play.
+- He ranks 101st in batting average, 55th in on base percentage, and 18th in slugging among qualified batters in MLB.

-- In 32.6% of his games this season, Soler has driven in at least one run.
-In 14 of those games (14.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.
+- Soler has had an RBI in 32 games this year (33.3%), including 14 multi-RBI outings (14.6%).
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.